lightsoutgames/godot-accessible-starter/README.md

 $ git commit godot-accessibility -m "Update accessibility plugin."
 ```

 or something similar.
-Likewise, you'll also likely want to upgrade the godot-tts plugin from time to time.
+Likewise, you'll also likely want to upgrade the godot-tts plugin from time to time, and check this starter for current suggested best practices.